BrendaMichelle/tip-it/README.md

 As a user, I can:
 - Click on a `Delete` button to delete a meal.
 Persist the deletion to the server and update the DOM.
-- Sort the meals displayed in the `"div#all-meal-data"` side panel by rating, subtotal, total + tip, tip percentage, and/or tip amount
+- Sort the meals displayed in the `"div#all-meal-data"` side panel by rating, subtotal (meal cost without tax or tip), total + tip, tip percentage, and/or tip amount